 When Is It TMI For Kids?

-Bridget came home the other day and said, “Mommy I love third grade.”
+Bridget came home the other day and said, “Mommy, I love third grade.”

-She must love her teacher, unlike me as a student in cross-eyed Miss Henzi’s class.
+What luck!
+Thought I. She must love her teacher, unlike me as a student in cross-eyed Miss Henzi’s class.
 She yelled constantly, but you could never be sure who she was yelling at.

 Or or or maybe Bridget’s cheated her genetics and triple-digit multiplication is no problem for her!